-Outdoor gatherings are restricted to only members from the same household, including while fishing from a boat.
+Outdoor gatherings are restricted to five persons.
+However, anglers are strongly encouraged to limit their groups to members of a single household, including while fishing from a boat.

-A mask should be worn if anglers cannot physically distance at common outdoor locations such as boat launches and other waterbody access points.
+It is recommended that anglers who are not from the same household maintain a minimum separation of at least two metres from each other.
+This means travelling in separate vehicles and/or all-terrain vehicles is recommended.
+A mask should be worn if anglers cannot physically distance at outdoor locations such as boat launches and other waterbody access points.